drewdeponte/git-tools/README.md

 ## Hooks

-The files in the `hooks` directory are Git hooks.
-Normally these would get placed in you `project_dir/.git/hooks` directory with the correct name depending on the position in the life cycle you want to hook into.
+Our Git Hooks all live in the `hooks` directory.
+They are organized by Git life cycle name that they are intended to work for, ex.
+`hooks/prepare-commit-msg` holds all the Git Hooks that are intended to work in the `prepare-commit-msg` life cycle stage.

+The names of the files try to communicate what the hooks do at a high level.

+### Installing Hooks

+There are two general use cases for installing.

+#### Personal Use

+In this case simply need to copy the hook file into your projects `.git/hooks/<stage name>` with the life cycle stage name.
+For example if you wanted to install the `require-branch-name-have-jira-issue` hook you would copy that file into `.git/hooks/prepare-commit-msg`.

+#### Team Use

-This is great if it is just your own individual standards that you are trying to enforce.
-However, if it is a cross-team standard that you are trying to enforce you need to create a `project_dir/hooks` directory and place the hook files in that directory with the correct name.
-This allows you to commit the hooks to source control so that it is in lock step with standards of the team as they evolve.
+In this case we recommend you create a `hooks` directory at the root of your project and copy the hook script into that directory with the appropriate life cycle name.
+You can then stage and commit this hooks directory so that it stays in lock step with the code base.
+This is great because as the hook changes as the process changes over time it is automatically updated with a developer pulls.

 You also need to have each of the team members run the following command after they do a fresh clone of the repository.